q-joshualeong/killercoda-scenarios/learning-kafka/step1/step1.md

 ### Explanation
 1. Deploy Kafka: The Helm chart deploys a Kafka broker configured to run in KRaft mode.
 2. Port-forward Kafka: Port-forwarding allows you to connect to the Kafka broker from your local machine using the Kafka CLI tools.

-Once the Kafka broker is running and accessible, proceed to {{Step 2: Installing Kafka CLI Tools}}